SonarSource/mysql-migrator/README.md

 Copy SonarQube database from MySQL to non-MySQL.

-### Building

-    ./gradlew install

-This creates runnable scripts in `./build/install/mysql-migrator/bin`.

-### Running
+### Using

-    ./build/install/mysql-migrator/bin/mysql-migrator -help
-    ./build/install/mysql-migrator/bin/mysql-migrator -source path/to/config -target path/to/config
+Download the latest release and unzip it.
+Run with `-help` to get usage instructions.

+Required parameters:

+- `-source PATH` where `PATH` is the path to the configuration file of the source database.
+- `-target PATH` where `PATH` is the path to the configuration file of the target database.

-The configuration files support configuring database connection in the same format as `sonar.properties` file in a SonarQube installation, for example:
+The configuration files use the same format as `sonar.properties` file in a SonarQube installation, for example:

     sonar.jdbc.url = jdbc:mysql://localhost:3306/sonar? useUnicode=true&characterEncoding=utf8&rewriteBatchedStatements=true&useConfigs=maxPerformance&useSSL=false
     sonar.jdbc.username = sonar